 Beef Wellington cooked perfectly while wrapped in puff pastry, ham and the most amazing mushroom duxelles made with cognac duck liver mousse pate.

 While the name sounds intimidating, and if calling it “Wellington” wasn’t enough, the recipe involves more complicated wording like “mushroom duxelles”, don’t let all this confuse you!
-Making Beef Wellington is actually pretty easy, the recipe involves a few simple steps with easy to find ingredients!
-Push the fear away, and start on this amazing, show stopper meal!
+Making Beef Wellington is actually pretty easy.

-- Definitely start with good meat, if you are not sure which cut to get, I recommend asking your butcher.
+- First, start with good meat, if you are not sure which cut to get, I recommend asking your butcher.
 This is a beef centered recipe, so quality is highly important.

 - Definitely sear the beef, don’t skip this step, you want the outside to be a nice golden brown, that will add so much flavor!

-- When making the mushroom duxelles, make sure you watch it closely and stir often.
-The more the moisture reduces, the higher chance to burn the mushrooms.
-Stir often until a paste forms.
+- Also, when making the mushroom duxelles, make sure you watch it closely and stir often.
+The more the moisture reduces, the higher the chance to burn the mushrooms.
+Stir often until paste forms.

 - Letting the beef cool before you cover it with mustard and the pate mixture is also very important.

-- To make wrapping the ham easier, get the rectangular shaped ham slices, not the round ones.
+- To make wrapping the ham easier, get the rectangularly shaped ham slices, not the round ones.

 - Puff pastry must be thawed at room temperature for at least 3 hours before using it in this recipe so plan accordingly.